Maryland’s Advocates for Public VR

 Waiting List

-The demand for public vocational rehabilitation (VR) services – services that enable people with disabilities to find jobs and go to work – has increased dramatically over the last decade.
+The demand for public vocational rehabilitation (VR) services – services that enable job seekers with disabilities to find jobs and go to work – has increased dramatically over the last decade.
 During this time, DORS has received minimal increases in its federal funding due to inequities in the federal funding formula.

 In 2014, Congress passed the Workforce Innovation and Opportunities Act (WIOA).
 WIOA made a major change in the national VR program by creating a new program: Pre-Employment Transition Services (Pre-ETS).
 Pre-ETS are focused on providing specific transitioning services for students with disabilities who are still in high school, a technical school, or college and are under the age of 21.
 Unlike traditional VR services, Pre-ETS are extremely limited in scope and are only to prepare students for employment, not to assist them in becoming employed.